pfefferf/FastRWebABAPConnector/README.md

 # FastRWebABAPConnector
-Connect ABAP with R via FastRWeb
+Connect ABAP with R via FastRWeb running on Rserve